Application to release the Chilean needle grass rust

 Chilean needle grass is more prevalent in Australia than it is in New Zealand.
 It reduces biodiversity in native grasslands, outcompeting indigenous species.
 It has been described as ‘potentially the worst environmental weed of indigenous grasslands in Victoria‛.

-Chilean needle grass is highly localised in New Zealand but is spreading, and has become worse over the past 5 years since the EPA approved the release of the rust.
+Chilean needle grass is highly localised in New Zealand but is spreading, and has become worse since the first release approval the release of the rust.
 There are active infestations in Hawkes Bay (600 ha), Marlborough (2,800 ha) and Canterbury (220 ha).
 Chilean needle grass has the potential to infest 15 million hectares of New Zealand but less than 1% of this is currently invaded.
 The potential range includes approximately 1,000,000 hectares of high-producing pasture in Canterbury alone (Bourdôt et al. 2010).

 For more information about Chilean needle grass see: